|Sabin Americana 1500-1926

 Science Fiction and Fantasy Research Database provides access to articles, books, news reports, obituaries, motion picture reviews and other material about science fiction and fantasy.
 Some coverage of horror, gothic and utopian literature is included.
 Fiction, such as novels or short stories, is not indexed here.
 Book reviews are not indexed.

 Dates of Coverage: 1878-

-Searchasaurus (for elementary and middle school students) is a colorful, easy-to-use search interface for elementary and middle school students.
-Searchasaurus provides access to magazine articles, pictures, encyclopedias, and a dictionary through an animated interface with a dinosaur theme that encourages students to enhance and develop basic search methodologies.
-Lexile limiters allow searchers to specify the reading level of materials retrieved.
-Included is the Encyclopedia of Animals.
+Offers a colorful, easy-to-use search interface to EBSCO databases for primary and elementary school students.
+Includes magazine articles, pictures, encyclopedias, and a dictionary through an animated interface with a dinosaur theme that encourages students to develop basic search methodologies.

 |SIMBAD Astronomical Database

 Provides basic data, cross-identifications, bibliography and measurements for astronomical objects outside the solar system.

 |Slavery and Anti-Slavery: A Transnational Archive.
 Part I: Debates over Slavery and Abolition